-This protective strategy involved initiating hedges in the latter months of the year on volatility, technology stocks and emerging market equities.
+This protective strategy involved initiating hedges in the latter months of the year on volatility, technology stocks, and emerging market equities.
 We also reduced equity exposure in specific areas.

 Despite the selloff in U.S. equities, we believe the country's economic fundamentals remain solid.
 Still, concern over the pace of interest rate increases and the U.S./China trade war, helped push the U.S. market into a tailspin.
-As a result, we reduced our U.S. holdings to neutral, but we plan to increase our exposure as opportunities surface.
+As a result, we reduced our U.S. holdings but still remain overweight.

-Despite the oil price collapse and added market pessimism we remain overweight in Canadian equities.
+The oil price collapse added to market pessimism in Canada and we reduced our exposure, but remain overweight to Canadian equities.
 And given the lower valuations on Canadian equities, it may be a good place to be if markets correct further.

 A number of issues continue to overhang the European economy.
 These include slower economic growth, Italy's fragile banking system, and a deteriorating political situation surrounding Britain's exit from the European Union.
-Consequently, we moved from overweight to neutral on international equities.